Bugines Batik Costume

 Many of the weddings are still arranged by parents, and the majority of them are between cousins, which is excellent.
 Newlyweds often live with their new wife's family for the first few years of their marriage.

-Who exactly are the Buginese?
+Who Exactly Are the Buginese?

 Buginese Languages